Henry Waterson

 were getting concerned (see Talking Machine World, February 1915, p.
 48 and June

 1915, p.
-49 at left) and manufacturers attempted to respond. -As reported in
+49 at left) and Victor felt the need to publicly deny its involvement in their

 efforts to produce a competitive record ultimately died, probably because